 You should not just say how much you want, you should say why you want that much.
-Statistics about an average salary for that position (from a reputable online source, such as indeed.com) can help you to justify your claims.
+Statistics about an average salary for the position (from a reputable online source, such as indeed.com) can help you to justify your claims.

 Alternatively you can show the employer your paycheck from the last job (if you were earning more in your last job), and say you do not want to downgrade.

 - Be prepared.
-Research the average salaries and always have a good reason for your counter offer.
+Research about the average salaries and always have a good reason for your counter offer.

 - Always keep your present situation on your mind.
 If this is the only interview you have had in the last six months, it will be risky to make a counter offer asking 20% more.
 Make a modest offer, or accept what they offer you.
 Once you prove your abilities in job, you can always ask for a raise…

 - Consider the economic situation, and the situation on a labor market.
 The harder it is to get new employees, the stronger your negotiation power is…